 Worst Seats: Inner seating areas

 If you wait too long to find a seat on a very crowded ferry, you may find yourself with the only option of the seating section in the middle of the boat.
 I hate getting stuck in the seating area!
-While it’s marginally more stable when the Puget Sound winds are howling, sitting in the section feels like waiting in a bus station- and a good trip on a Washington state ferry should feel just as exciting as getting to the destination.
+While it’s marginally more stable when the Puget Sound winds are howling, sitting in this section feels like waiting in a bus station- and a good trip on a Washington state ferry should feel just as exciting as getting to the destination.
 If I’m stuck with a seat on the inside of a ferry, You’ll find me remaining on the outside deck.

 Packing List for a Ferry Ride in Seattle

-- Travel binoculars – tiny travel binoculars are one of the best travel purchases I ever made, and on a Washington state ferry they come in handy to get a close view of marine wildlife in the waters below deck or on the horizon.
+- Travel binoculars – tiny travel binoculars are one of the best travel purchases I ever made, and on a Washington state ferry, they come in handy to get a close view of marine wildlife in the waters below deck or on the horizon.
 Get the pair I love on Amazon here.

 Are there bathrooms on Ferries in Seattle?